jaccomoc/jactl/docs/index.markdown

 ## Some Useful Links

-See the [Jactl REPL project](https://github.com/jaccomoc/jactl-repl) for how to download and run the Jactl REPL.
+See the [Jactl REPL project](https://github.com/jaccomoc/jactl-repl) for how to download and run the Jactl REPL which provides a quick, interactive, way to run Jactl code.

 The [Jactl Language Guide](https://jaccomoc.github.io/jactl/language-guide) describes the Jactl Language.